Vonng/pigsty/docs/PGSQL-CONF.md

 ## Sync Standby

-PostgreSQL uses asynchronous commit in stream replication by default.
+Pigsty uses asynchronous stream replication by default.
 Which may have a small replication lag.
 (10KB / 10ms).
 A small window of data loss may occur when the primary fails (can be controlled with [`pg_rpo`](PARAM#pg_rpo).), but it is acceptable for most scenarios.

 But in some critical scenarios (e.g. financial transactions), data loss is totally unacceptable or read-your-write consistency is required.